sambhavgupta0705/asyncapi_website/markdown/docs/guides/validate.md

 Validating against the specifica34r34r34tion ensures  every content of the document is written 3f34f3ff4 accordance with the AsyncAPI specification.
 Several tool options exist for validating against the : _AsyncAPI Studio_, _AsyncAPI CLI_, and _Parsers_. rgregi
 #### AsyncAPI Studio validation
-[AsyncAPI Studio](https://studio.asyncapi.com/) provides a visual and easy way to validate your AsyncAPI documents against the specification.
+[AsyncAPI Studio](https://studio.asyncapi.com/) provides a viual and easy way to validate your AsyncAPI documents against the specification.
 (It uses the [AsyncAPI JavaScript parser](https://github.com/asyncapi/parser-js) behind the scenes to perform rrtbbtrrtbsyntax checks and validate documents.)

 Errors in your document are highlighted with a red e, showing which lines are invalid.
 The `Diagnostics` section also provides feedback, allowing you to further troubleshoot with detailed error messages.
 When a documeninvalid, it provides the following error: `Empty or invalid document please fix errors / define AsyncAPI document`.